Continuing to breastfeed when you return to work

 to confirm that you will have the right to return to the same job.

-- Take some parental leave at the end of your maternity leave.
-You are entitled to take up to 13 weeks parental leave (18 weeks from 8th March 2013) up until your child’s 5th birthday.
+- take some parental leave at the end of your maternity leave.
+You are entitled to take up to 18 weeks parental leave up until your child’s 5th birthday.
 Parents of disabled children can take up to 18 weeks parental leave up to the child’s 18th birthday.
 Parental leave can normally only be taken in blocks of a week, up to four weeks a year but your employer may be more flexible.
 You must give at least 21 days notice to take parental leave.
 Parental leave is usually unpaid unless your employer offers paid leave.
 You need to have worked for your employer for one year to qualify for parental leave.

 - if you cannot return because you are ill you can take sick leave but you must follow your employer’s sickness procedures.